ignatandrei/SkinnyControllersGenerator/src/SkinnyControllers/readme.txt

 3. Rest action

 You can add your template in 2 ways:
-//must end in controller.txt
+//if custom template , hte name must end in controller.txt
 1. [AutoActions(template = TemplateIndicator.CustomTemplateFile, FieldsName = new[] { "*" } ,CustomTemplateFileName = "Controllers\\CustomTemplate1.controller.txt")]

-2. For creating new generic templates, please PR to https://github.com/ignatandrei/AOP_With_Roslyn
+2. For creating new generic templates, please PR to https://github.com/ignatandrei/SkinnyControllersGenerator

 That's all!